 Our modern life can seem calm and predictable, but this impression is rather deceiving.
-Nobody knows what will happen tomorrow, so to be prepared, you need to have some skills and knowledge and gear, of course.
+Nobody knows what will happen tomorrow.
 Everything is possible — from nuclear war to a global natural catastrophe.
-Maybe, very soon we’ll need to quickly escape from the cities and try to survive in a post-apocalyptic wilderness or stay at home all the time.
+Maybe, very soon, we’ll need to escape quickly from the cities and try to survive in a post-apocalyptic wilderness.
 And, of course, we cannot leave our kids alone in danger.
 If something like that happens, we must take them with us.
-And for this, we need to have not only our own adult bug-out bags with all necessary emergency supplies, but also children’s ones.
+And for this, we need to have not only our own adult bug-out bags with all necessary emergency supplies but also children’s ones.

 Why make bug-out bags for children?